 Individuals who graduate from a Bachelor of Science in Forensic Psychology degree program may choose to pursue careers in mental health institutions, jails or prisons, state hospitals or juvenile detention centers.
 Job titles may include:

 - Correctional counselor

 - Probation counselor

 - Victim assistance worker

-The U.S. Bureau of Labor Statistics (BLS) projects that the employment of probation officers and correctional treatment specialists will decrease by 1% from 2012 to 2022 (www.bls.gov).
-According to BLS data from May of 2012, these professionals earned a median salary of $48,190 per year.
+The U.S. Bureau of Labor Statistics (BLS) projects that the employment of probation officers and correctional treatment specialists will increase by 4% from 2014 to 2024.
+According to BLS data from May of 2015, these professionals earned a median salary of $49,360 per year.

 Individuals may choose to continue their education rather than pursue an entry-level career.
 Master's degree and doctoral programs are offered in forensic psychology and criminal justice providing students with more in-depth skills and knowledge of the fields, thereby offering better opportunities for higher paying careers.